-The first operation of the shower is intended to flush out any remaining unit debris, and to ensure the heater unit contains water before the elements are switched on.
-This operation must be carried out with the flexible hose screwed to the outlet but without the sprayhead attached.
-The 'COLD' position must be used.
+The first operation of the shower is intended to flush out any remaining system debris and to ensure water is purged through the unit.
+This operation must be carried out with the flexible hose screwed to the shower outlet but without the sprayhead attached.

 Ensure the outlet of the flexible hose is directed to waste.

-Before turning on the electric and mains water supplies to the shower, ensure that the temperature control is rotated fully clockwise to '10' - the minimum flow position (fig.34).
+Before turning on the electric supply to the shower, ensure that the cover is fitted.